 The United States dollar ("U.S. dollar"), the currency in which a substantial amount of the Company's transactions are denominated, is used as the functional and reporting currency of CSI.
 Monetary assets and liabilities denominated in currencies other than the U.S. dollar are translated into U.S. dollars at the rates of exchange ruling at the balance sheet date.
-Transactions in currencies other than the U.S. dollar during the year are converted into the U.S. dollar at the applicable rates of exchange prevailing on the transaction date.
+Transactions in currencies other than the U.S. dollar at the applicable rates of exchange prevailing on the transaction date.
 Transaction gains and losses are recognized in the statements of operations.
 The Company recorded an exchange loss of \$481,019 for the year ended December 31, 2006, an exchange gain of \$2,688,448 for the year ended December 31, 2007, and an exchange loss of \$20,087,375 for the year ended December 31, 2008.